 As the author of the travel blog “Lemons and Luggage,” Nina wants to encourage women from marginalized communities to travel the world.
 A vehement supporter of female solo travel, she has written the e-book “10 Travel Safety Tips for Women.”

 A summary of Nina’s post on the reasons to visit Tirana was shared by the city’s tourism portal and by the mayor of Tirana as well as various Albanian embassies around the world.
-Furthermore, she has contributed to Look at our World, rethink.travel, and sister-hood magazines and has been interviewed by Vegtravelbuddies and World Vegan Travel.
+Furthermore, she has written for Look at our World, rethink.travel, sister-hood, Passion Passport, and Dismantle and has been interviewed by Vegtravelbuddies, KOYA, and World Vegan Travel.

 Nina has been vegan since 2016 and always seeks out vegan restaurants and businesses to provide fellow vegan travelers with an honest review of each place.
 She believes that we can all travel the world without harming other cultures, our planet, or the animals who share this planet with us!